9 min read

 UX design also has to meet business goals and objectives.
 It all starts with an understanding of the product vision, i.e., the reason for the product’s existence from a business perspective.
 The target market needs to be considered, the problem needs to be addressed, and a viable solution crafted.

-If a UX designer only focuses on creating optimal experiences for users while neglecting business goals, they will fail.
+If a UX design firm only focuses on creating optimal experiences for users while neglecting business goals, they will fail.
 Many novice UX specialists make this mistake and propose recommendations that are unrealistic.
 Businesses need to be profitable in order to exist.

 Using the S.M.A.R.T.
 Framework when defining business goals for a UX project is one way to look at the needs of the business.
 S.M.A.R.T. stands for: Specific, Measurable, Actionable, Realistic, and Time-Based.
 Designers need to look at their work from a business perspective, think strategically, consider the primary objectives, and design toward both users and business goals.